ckorikov/WSS-19/Wolfram Community Post/post.md

 ## Future work

 During the project, we built a pipeline to start exploring embedding for Wolfram Language.
 There are loads of open questions about optimal neural network architecture and parameters which can be studied in the future.
-Also, there are other several approaches based on machine learning successfully applied to different program languages [1], which could be implemented for the language.
+Also, there are other several approaches based on machine learning successfully applied to different program languages [2], which could be implemented for the language.
 Finally,  it is interesting to find how to use the symbolic structure of Wolfram Language to represent programs expressively for machine learning.

+1. Alon, U., Zilberstein, M., Levy, O. & Yahav, E. code2vec: learning distributed representations of code.
+Proc.
+ACM Program.
+Lang.
+3, 1–29 (2019).
-1. Chen, Z. & Monperrus, M. A Literature Study of Embeddings on Source Code.
+2. Chen, Z. & Monperrus, M. A Literature Study of Embeddings on Source Code.
 ArXiv190403061 Cs Stat (2019).